 Sustainable Alternatives To Toilet Paper

 Of course, many people would instead not take risks with plants, particularly if they want to survive even during the winter or in an area they don’t know.
-For that, we come to the reusable methods for maintaining bathroom hygiene.
+For that, we come to reusable methods for maintaining bathroom hygiene.

 I’m not a fan of sponges primarily because they are too absorbent and difficult to clean thoroughly.
 However, if you could find a skinny sponge and tie it to a stick, you might have a durable, reusable butt scrubber.
-Be sure to wash it vigorously in a mixture of vinegar and hot water to remove all traces of harmful substances.
+Be sure to wash it vigorously in vinegar and hot water to remove all traces of harmful substances.

-Rag toilet paper Before you jump ship, no, you do not share one cloth with the whole family each day.
+Rag toilet paper.
+Before you jump ship, no, you do not share one cloth with the whole family each day.
 Ideally, you would have an entire stack of fabric available for everyone’s convenience in the home.
-These cleaning rags are made from anything: old ruined clothes, blankets, ripped up towels, you name it.
+These cleaning rags are made from anything: old, ruined clothes, blankets, ripped-up towels, you name it.
 If you have time and some essential sewing skills available, some work adding a hem to the edges of this cloth will make them last much longer since they’ll need to stand up to daily vigorous hot water washings.

 - Have a dedicated bucket near the toilet that contains a mixture of water and vinegar.
-The soiled fabric should be tossed into that bucket to begin the cleaning process and keep the smell down.
+The soiled fabric should be tossed into that bucket to begin cleaning and keep the smell down.

 - Take the day’s fabric out of the bucket and let them sit in a boiling mixture of vinegar or laundry detergent and water for an hour.
 During this time, agitating the rags with a plunger or a stick to dislodge particles is optional.